fraserbrookhouse/boris_bikes/README.md

 ## Tests ##

 Tests are made using the rspec ruby gem.

+First install rspec by running this in your terminal: 'gem install rspec'

 Run 'rspec' in your terminal when inside the 'boris_bikes' directory to use them.

 ## How to Use? ##